khubyar/sample-sns-sqs-multi-region/README.md

 - one SNS topic in both primary and secondary regions
 - an active and dr SQS queues in both regions, including their respective SNS subscriptions
 - A CloudWatch dashboard for monitoring the message flow
-- All the required IAM permissions and policies
+- Rquired IAM permissions and policies

 ## Testing
+The testing procedure demonstraces message publishing to the primary region, cross-region message delivery and regional failover.

 1. Install the required dependencies:
     ```